RNOInfoScreen works as a front-end to various music and media players by

 Right - Next

 Down - Volume down

 Esc - Quit

-script (http://aminet.net/package/mus/play/UniScrobbler) and it only works on
+script installed (http://aminet.net/package/mus/play/UniScrobbler) and the

-Remember to avoid double scrobbles if you are using the script already with
+- Remember to avoid double scrobbles if you are already using the script with

 the music player!